jaodunmuntasir/Stargate-Game/README.md

 - Create the page with static elements (e.g. HTML and CSS).
 - Pay special attention to the implementation of the square grid!
 Ensure the elements are square to fit on the page, even on lower-resolution displays.
 - How do you indicate the field elements?
 With a background colour or a background image?
-- You could use the assets in the following package:[ Assets.zip.](https://canvas.elte.hu/courses/43792/files/2808395/download?wrap=1)
 - Will you have animations?
 Where, what kind?
 Get them ready!
 2. Add behaviour
 1. The game logic